-As there are so many possible semantic relations that て can have, it is often thought to have no actual meaning itself, This, though, goes too far.
-As far as this third broad usage that we will be discussing, it does help to think of it in terms of "and", but you can't think of this as coordination.
-Think of the following sentence.
+As there are so many possible semantic relations that て can have, it is often thought to have no actual meaning itself, As far as this third broad usage goes, it does help to think of it as "and", but not in the sense of coordination.

 Kumi will go to Nagoya tomorrow, and Kohei will return from Tosa the day after tomorrow.

 In this sentence the first part is not complementing or modifying the second part in any way.
 There are several other similar expressions in Japan with this same apparent discrepancy with the grammar and the meaning of the actual phrases.

 At times it appears that て is holding down the fort in a long continuous phrase where then the tense is decided at the end.
 However, depending on the speech modal, the tense of a て clause and the final clause don't have to match.
 Consider the following.

 I hear that Mr. Suzuki will build a house using local lumber.

 I heard that Maruko left the country yesterday and that Homare will return tomorrow.

 Maruko left the country yesterday, and I hear that Homare will return tomorrow. ??

 I heard that the husband died and the wife will claim the insurance money.